NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 ### How to perform the exercise
 * This exercise is based on the following repository [repository](https://github.com/NovatecConsulting/opentelemetry-training/)
+* All exercises are in the subdirectory `exercises`.
+There is also an environment variable `$EXERCISES` pointing to this directory.
+All directories given are relative to this one.
-* Initial directory: `labs/automatic-instrumentation/initial`
+* Initial directory: `automatic-instrumentation/initial`
-* Solution directory: `labs/automatic-instrumentation/solution`
+* Solution directory: `automatic-instrumentation/solution`
-* Java source code: `labs/automatic-instrumentation/initial/todobackend-springboot`
+* Java source code: `automatic-instrumentation/initial/todobackend-springboot`
-* Python source code: `labs/automatic-instrumentation/initial/todobackend-springboot`
+* Python source code: `automatic-instrumentation/initial/todobackend-springboot`

 Make sure the docker compose environment from Otel in Action chapter is stopped.
 Otherwise you will run into port conflicts.